abdelaza/abdelaza/README.md

 - 👋 Hi, I’m @abdelaza
-- 👀 I’m interested in ... knowledge
+- 👀 I’m interested in knowledge
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me abdelaza@tcd.ie

 <!---
 abdelaza/abdelaza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.